 This post contains affiliate links.
-Please read our disclosure here.
+Read my full disclosure.

-Feeding our kids is just one of the many vital tasks we are charged with as parents.
-And we can’t just feed them anything–we have to get healthy nutrition into their growing bodies!
+Feeding our kids is just one of the many vital tasks we are responsible for as parents.
+And we can’t just feed them anything.
+We have to get healthy nutrition into their growing bodies!
 This is not nearly as simple as it sounds.
 If you are a parent, you will at some point struggle with getting your child to eat.

 1. Limit snacks between meals

-This is crucial for obvious reasons.
+This guideline is important for obvious reasons.
 If kids aren’t hungry at mealtimes, they are way less likely to eat at all, much less to try new foods.
-In order to improve the chances of a happy, productive mealtime, try to cut your kids off from snacking at least a couple of hours before any meal.
-I find that if I make sure the kids have some protein with their afternoon snack, like a cheese stick or hard-boiled egg, they are more likely to be able to make it to dinnertime without complaining and feeling hungry early.
+In order to improve the chances of a happy, productive mealtime, try not to allow snacking in the two hours leading up to a meal.

-2. Eat together
+2. Eat together at the table

-The speech therapist in me cannot ignore the social aspect of eating.
-A mealtime is a social event in every culture I know of.
-Preserving the social interaction part of eating encourages kids to participate actively in meals.
-At our house, we all sit together (well, whoever isn’t at a practice sits together!) and we go around asking and telling about what happened during the day.
+Here’s an example of a social routine we have at our house.
+We all sit together for dinner at the table (well, whoever isn’t at a practice sits together!) and we each take turns asking and telling about what happened during the day.
+The kids LOVE this time, and they learn to be patient when listening to others, too.
 Establish your own mealtime social routines to make it a time that your child looks forward to.
-I can’t stress this enough.

-4. Everyone eats the same thing
+4. Feed everyone the same meal

-Provide a kid-sized utensil with every meal so that he or she can practice using it at will.
+Provide a kid-sized utensil with every meal when your baby starts solids so that he or she can practice using it at will.
 (This actually doubles as a solution to the baby who learns how to grab the spoon as you’re feeding them.
 Just give him another spoon, and the problem is solved.)
 Of course, the important part is that the food gets in him, however messy that may be!

 7. Season foods starting at an early age